JonJagger/cyber-dojo/readme.txt

   which can be very handy.
   Not required if you do not need support files.

-"language_name": string
+"display_name": string
   The name of the language as it appears in the setup page and also in the info displayed at the top-left of the test page and the dashboard page.
   Optional.
 Defaults to the name of the folder holding the manifest.json file.

-"test_name": string
+"display_test_name": string
   The name of the unit-test-framework as it appears in the setup page and also in in the info displayed at the top-left of the test page and the dashboard page.
   Optional.
 Defaults to the same as the unit_test_framework setting (next).

 "unit_test_framework": string
-  The name of the unit test framework used.
-This name partially determines the name of the ruby function (in the cyber-dojo server) used to parse the test output (to see if the increment generates a red/green/amber traffic light).
+  The name of the unit test framework which partially determines the name of the ruby function (in the cyber-dojo server) used to parse the test output (to see if the traffic-light is red/green/amber).
   For example, if the value is 'cassert' then
-      cyberdojo/lib/CodeOutputParser.rb
+      cyberdojo/app/lib/OutputParser.rb
   must contain a method called parse_cassert() and will be called to parse the output of running the tests via the cyber-dojo.sh shell file.
   Required.
 No default.